ruihao-li/ruihao-li.github.io/content/about/index.md

 Welcome!
 My name is Ruihao Li (李瑞浩).
 I grew up in [Guangdong, China](https://en.wikipedia.org/wiki/Guangdong).
 When I started my undergraduate study at [The University of Sydney](https://www.sydney.edu.au/) in 2013, I aspired to be a molecular biologist.
 I spent around 6 months at [University of California San Diego (UCSD)](https://ucsd.edu/) as an exchange student when I was in my second year, after which my academic interest gradually shifted to high energy physics.
 In my final undergraduate year, I worked under the supervision of Dr. [Michael Schmidt](https://michael.cai-schmidt.org/) on a project about [quantum corrections in left-right symmetric seesaw mechanisms](/files/Honours_Thesis.pdf), which are theoretical models for explaining neutrino masses.
 After graduation, I began to pursue my Ph.D. in physics at [Case Western Reserve University (CWRU)](https://case.edu/) in 2017.
 I spent the first two years working with Dr. [Pavel Fileviez Perez](https://fileviez.com/) on the theory of leptophobic dark matter models.
 Starting from 2019, I have been working with Dr. [Shulei Zhang](https://physics.case.edu/faculty/shulei-zhang/) on charge and spin transport in topological quantum materials, especially topological semimetals.
 I make use of both analytical and numerical tools for my research, such as `Mathematica`, `Python`, `Julia`, etc. See my [research](/research/) for more details.

 Since late 2021, I have become more serious about one of my other passions, quantum computing.
 I am mainly interested in exploring quantum machine learning and optimizations in the noisy intermediate-scale quantum (NISQ) era.
-In Spring 2022 I took a graduate course on quantum computer (PHYS 486) at CWRU.
+In Spring 2022 I took a graduate course on quantum computing (PHYS 486) at CWRU.
 I have also been actively involved in many events related to quantum computing, where I benefited a lot from getting exposed to cutting-edge research problems in both industry and academia, as well as interacting with experts and fellow students.
 Here are some of the highlights as of June 2022:

 - I have become [Qiskit-certified](https://www.credly.com/badges/d8b2f9bb-6e08-410c-89e2-cf98be2cbdd3?source=linked_in_profile)!
 - I completed all the coding challenges in [QHack 2022](/files/QHack_Coding_Challenge_Certificate.pdf) hosted by Xanadu.